I thought the snow had passed—but yet, alas

 It came again last night to gild the grange

-And set for Spring a frosty white impasse
+And forged for Spring a frosty white impasse,

-That she defer her entrance on this stage.
+That she defer her entrance on the stage.

-Snow falling fast yet still upon more snow,
+Snow falling fast now still upon more snow,

-But more to come upon the vanquished land;
+Still more to ravage now the buried land;

-Sweet cherub buds there placed in cold remand
+Sweet cherub buds lie iced in cold remand

 So yields the world’s fair grasp of dreams sublime,